Michael Walschots

 'The Rationality of Love: Benevolence and Complacence in Kant and Hutcheson'

-now published at Ergo.
+now published (open access) at Ergo.

 'Incentives of the Mind: Kant and Baumgarten on the Impelling Causes of Desire'